15.4 Charging for Administrative and Technical Expenses

 The policy addresses the A-21 instruction that special care should be exercised to ensure that costs incurred for the same purpose in like or similar circumstances are treated consistently as either direct or indirect costs.

-In addition, the policy incorporates Stanford's commitment to the Office of Naval Research (ONR) to develop policy pertaining to 1) budget justifications, and 2) treatment of sponsor disapproved administrative charges as cost sharing.
+In addition, the policy incorporates Stanford's commitment to the Office of Naval Research (ONR) to develop policy pertaining to budget justifications.

 This policy does not apply to non-federally-funded sponsored projects.
 Administrative expenses that directly benefit such awards can and should be charged directly to those awards.
 However, the policy does apply if the non-federal sponsor receives federal funding for the project, specifically adopts A-21 guidelines, or has its own policies restricting administrative charges.